Aaron Danks: Aston Villa

 On 1 September 2021, Danks departed Anderlecht to join Premier League club Aston Villa, as assistant to Dean Smith, following the departure of Richard O'Kelly.
 On 13 November 2021, following the sacking of Dean Smith and the appointment of Steven Gerrard as Aston Villa manager it was confirmed that Danks would retain his position as assistant manager.

 On 21 October 2022, the day after the sacking of Gerrard as Villa manager, it was announced that Danks would remain at Villa and act as caretaker manager for their upcoming Premier League match against Brentford, which Villa won 4–0.
 On 24 October, Aston Villa announced that Unai Emery would take over as manager, however, due to work permit formalities - Danks would remain as interim manager until 1 November.
 On 31 October, it was confirmed that Danks had been offered another coaching role at Aston Villa, away from the first team.

 Middlesbrough

 On 1 December 2022, Danks departed Aston Villa and joined Michael Carrick's backroom staff at Middlesbrough as a first team coach.

 Bayern Munich

 On 21 June 2024, he rejoined the coaching staff of Vincent Kompany at Bundesliga club Bayern Munich.
+In late April 2026, he served as head coach of the club during their Champions League semi-final first leg against Paris Saint-Germain while Kompany was serving a one-match touchline ban.